engyasin/engyasin.github.io/posts/tracking-my-working-times-for-804-days.md

 # Likelihood of Work

 To analyze the likelihood of working in different hours throughout the day, we drew a histogram of daily work hours versus the number of trees planted at that hour.
-This graph provides insight into which hours are more productive and when they occur (see Figure below).
-The two peak hours can be observed between 8-13, while there is a drop in productivity from 14-17.
+This graph provides insight into which hours are more productive and when they occur (see the Figure below).
+The two peak hours can be observed between 8-13 and 17-18, while there is a drop in productivity from 14-17.

 <img src='../../images/forest/b.png' style="display: block; margin: 0 auto;" width='60%'/>